iam4tart/Project-Arya/README.md

 ## Future work
-We will be improving the results given by the transformer model pipeline
+We will be improving the results given by our transformer model pipeline

 <br/>
 <img src="https://i.ibb.co/4ZfWSzL/transformer.png" width="512">